dottedmag/dottedmag.net/cv.md

 Server configuration management is so XX century (I'm saying this as [a major contributor to CFEngine](https://github.com/cfengine/core/graphs/contributors)).

-Read-only stateless containers are a good thing (I added a [container-related tool in util-linux](https://git.kernel.org/pub/scm/utils/util-linux/util-linux.git/tree/AUTHORS#n71)).
+Read-only stateless containers are a good thing (I added a [container-related tool to util-linux](https://git.kernel.org/pub/scm/utils/util-linux/util-linux.git/tree/AUTHORS#n71)).

 I'd like to work on a project that either already uses or switches to existing tools, such as Docker and Kubernetes.
 Implementing infrastructure bits and